 Macaroons are a lot easier to make than macarons.
-So easy, in fact, you’ll want to make them for all of your friends and family.
+So easy you’ll want to make them for all of your friends and family.
 They are sweet, a little chewy, and irresistible.

 Not only are these German chocolate cookies completely delicious, but they are so easy to make.
-With just a few simple ingredients, they are ready to eat in less than 45 minutes.
+They are ready to eat in less than 45 minutes with just a few simple ingredients.

-Plus, this is a cookie that you can make up to a week in advance before you actually serve them.
+Plus, this is a cookie you can make up to a week before you actually serve them.
 They are a fantastic treat for the holiday season.